15 Apr Using Long-tail Keywords in Your Product Description Pages to Drive SEO

 Long-tail keywords help increase SEO

-Because they’re typically easier to rank for and may better mimic the types of phrases individuals enter when searching for products or services.
-And while most ecommerce marketers include long-tail phrases in blog posts and other longer copy, many brands are leaving these components out of product descriptions.
+This is because they’re typically easier to rank for and may better mimic the types of phrases individuals enter when searching for products or services.
+And while most ecommerce marketers include long-tail phrases in blog posts and other longer texts, many brands are leaving these components out of product descriptions.

 That leaves the door cracked for companies willing to put a bit of extra effort into PDs to slip in and win more top spots in the SERPs.
 Here’s what you need to know about including long-tail keywords in your product description pages.